-Apple’s macOS Big Sur 11.4 update is a milestone upgrade and it’s available to download right now if you own a Mac that’s compatible with macOS Big Sur.
+Apple’s macOS Big Sur 11.6 update is a small upgrade and it’s available to download right now if you own a Mac that’s compatible with macOS Big Sur.

-macOS Big Sur 11.4 brings a new batch of changes to Mac users.
-It has new features, bug fixes, and important security patches on board.
+macOS Big Sur 11.6 brings a bug fix and new security enhancements to Mac users.
+It doesn’t have any known features on board.

 While some of you could see a boost, others will run into frustrating bugs and performance issues.
 And that’s precisely why it’s important to do some prep work before you start the installation.
 A little work ahead of time could help you avoid serious problems.